ByteC4Ts/Writeup-ByteC4Ts/template.md

 > https://pizzaparadise.ctf.intigriti.io

-It's not eazy!
+(If you don't want to rewrite the background of the question, this part can be omitted.)

 ## Approach

-If the problem is very simple, it doesn't have to be divided into steps.
+(If the problem is very simple, it doesn't have to be divided into steps.)

 ### What to do first...